mndillon/toki-pona-nanpa-linja-n/README.md

 ```

 ### Zero-Block Units
-Used only when *everything after* the block is zero:
+Used only when *everything after* the block is zero.

+Adds more context, makes the assumption that the string of digits represents a numeric value:

 ```
 tasan = exactly X thousand